gitrdm/gama-client-python/README.md

-# GamaPythonClient
+# Gama client python
- A python client wrapper for the gama platform run as a server
+ A python client wrapper for gama-server